Amberlea Neely

 Aaron Vinaccia

-Aaron is a recently qualified Part II Architectural Assistant.
+Aaron is a designer, facilitator and a Part II Architectural Assistant.
 Graduating from Queen’s University in 2022, his projects focused on adapting built heritage and preserving our natural environments.
 His previous work within the charitable sector amplified these interests, firmly grounding his design ethos in sustainability and improving spaces for the public.
 His dissertation researched the impact of tourism on the built environment surrounding World Heritage sites and the knock-on effect that has on what this designation seeks to preserve, including the communities connected to these sites.
-As well as his work for 9ft in Common, he is an architectural assistant in Studio idir.

 Kevin Points